RS201918703/E-commerce-Database/README.md

 # An Insight into an E-Commerce Database
 ### Overview and motivation
 We wanted to mimic a database of a huge e-commerce site like Amazon.
-We identified how a huge database like Amazon's could be broken down into operations and insights.
-We decided to focus on the insights portion because there is more room to interpret results.
+Then, we identified how a huge database like Amazon's could be broken down into operations and insights.
+And we decided to focus on the insights portion because there is more room to interpret results.
 So, this database serves both customers and producers with insights into products.
 Our final product was our query outputs.
 This is an academic project for ST207.

 ![Image1](https://github.com/RS201918703/ST207-Database-Project/blob/main/figs/DBBrowser%20fig.png)